Convert, repair, and reshape TSV (Tab-Separated Values) in seconds.

 What they have in common

 Everything runs in your browser.
 The files you drop or paste never leave your machine — there is no server component handling data.
 No size cap beyond your browser's memory, no account required, nothing for me to leak.
+Two pages load SheetJS from a CDN to read and write Excel workbooks; the parsing still happens locally.
 See the privacy policy for the longer version.

 Sensible defaults, no hidden magic.
 Values stay as strings unless you explicitly ask otherwise.
 Tabs are tabs — no auto-detection guess that picks comma when the data looked CSV-ish.
 Quoting is parsed when present (RFC 4180 style) but not added on the way out unless the value contains a tab, newline, or quote.